Pirates of the Caribbean Island to buy for 91 million euros - Breaking Latest News

 Miles of sandy beach, jungle-like gardens and five residences with superyacht docks.
 That’s what the luxurious private island of Little Pipe Cay in the Caribbean offers – and it’s for sale.

-The real estate company Engel & Völkers is marketing this exclusive retreat in the Bahamas for 100 million US dollars (approx. 91 million euros).
-It may be worth the price for anyone interested: After all, the almost 17-hectare island has gained international fame through filming of everything from “Pirates of the Caribbean” to “James Bond”.
+The real estate company Engel & Völkers is marketing this exclusive retreat for 100 million US dollars (approx. 91 million euros).
+Bahamas.
+It may be worth the price for anyone who is interested: After all, the almost 17-hectare island has gained international fame through filming of everything from “Pirates of the Caribbean” to “James Bond”.